myarotskaya/architecture-center/docs/data/technology-choices/oltp-data-stores.md

 ms:date: 01/17/2018
 ---

-# Online transaction processing (OLTP) data stores in Azure
+# Technology choices: Online transaction processing (OLTP)

 ## What are your options when choosing an OLTP data store?